-Papa’s Italian Braciole Recipe + Video
+Italian Beef Braciole Recipe (Involtini) + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 This Italian braciole may take hours to cook, but that first bite is well worth the wait!
 Make it tonight for the ultimate comfort food meal.
+This is a great option for a classic Italian dish and a delicious comforting meal.
+It’s the perfect first course for the holiday season! (and tastes so good the next day, too!)

 Thin strips of steak are stuffed with salami, fresh herbs, and a hard-boiled egg then simmered in a seasoned tomato sauce until tender.